 "The development and implementation of new energy technology is critical for the nation's future and South Australia is uniquely placed to become a world leader in this field.
-The Centre for Energy Technology at the University of Adelaide is at the forefront of this, and I'm pleased to be able to support their work," Mr Olsen says.
+The Centre for Energy Technology at the University of Adelaide is at the forefront of this, and I'm pleased to be able to support their work," Mr Olsen said.

 "The Advisory Board's members will represent all key sectors of energy technology, spanning power generation, transmission and storage through to industrial processes."

 For more information about the Centre for Energy Technology, visit: www.adelaide.edu.au/environment/cet